WBEE-FM

 WBEE-FM (92.5 MHz) is a commercial radio station in Rochester, New York.
-It airs a country music radio format and is owned by Audacy, Inc. (formerly Entercom Communications, after being acquired from Sinclair Broadcasting in 1999.
+It airs a country music radio format and is owned by Audacy, Inc. (formerly Entercom Communications), after being acquired from Sinclair Broadcasting in 1999.
 The station's studios are located in downtown Rochester at Entercom's High Falls Studios, while its transmitter tower is off Five Mile Line Road in Penfield.

 The station is usually #1 or #2 in listenership in the Rochester radio market according to Nielsen Audio.
-The station broadcasts in HD and airs the all-sports format from co-owned AM 950 WROC on its HD-2 channel.
+The station broadcasts in HD and airs the all-sports format from co-owned AM 950 WROC on its HD2 channel.